 To simplify things, many suggested that more ready-to-use forms, concrete examples, templates, and checklists would be helpful.
 This may also suggest that more trainings on HSP standards could be conducted or that training toolkits could be developed.

 SEADS is an inclusive and consultative process to develop evidence-based standards for supporting agricultural livelihoods in emergencies.
 People responding to humanitarian crises will be able to use SEADS to design, implement, and evaluate agriculture interventions that will maintain and strengthen the livelihoods of farming communities, support preparedness and post-emergency recovery, and increase resilience more effectively.

 A Steering Group oversees SEADS.
 The group is comprised of the American University of the Caribbean; Catholic Relief Services; the Food and Agriculture Organization of the UN (FAO); the International Committee of the Red Cross (ICRC); Livestock Emergency Guidelines and Standards (LEGS); Norwegian Refugee Council; SOS Sahel Sudan; Tufts University; and World Vision.
 SEADS is also supported by a Field Team comprising ICRC Gaza, iDE Nepal, World Vision Mozambique, and World Vision South Sudan.

 SEADS will seek membership in the Humanitarian Standards Partnership.

-This article represents the views of the authors and do not necessarily reflect the views of SEADS.
+This article represents the views of the authors and does not necessarily reflect the views of SEADS.